 The next day April 30 I had another US and the fluid levels were very low and the baby was acting as they liked.
 I explained how I had been threatened and very upset the day before.
-The perinatologist explained to me that he wanted me induced at 34 weeks that the ‘risk of infection goes up”
+The perinatologist explained to me that he wanted me induced that the ‘risk of infection goes up”

-After much prayer Ryan and I decided we did not have a choice we would have to be induced.
+After much prayer I decided we did not have a choice we would have to be induced.
 I just wanted out of there.
 Since I was informed I would NOT be allowed to leave until the baby was born.
 I could be there till June.
 The OB told me I was making my self miserable by not being induced.

 I was finally allowed to leave my room and walk the halls only.
 Boy did I walk that weekend in hope I would go into labor on my on.
 I did not want to be induced.
 After much research and prayer we decided on cytotec even though it is not safe.
 I did not want pitocin because I would be confined to the bed on an IV.
 I had discussed my options with the OB she knew how I felt.
 She knew also I declined having a hep lock.
 I hate needles!

 Well Monday May 4 was the day we were to be induced.
 However the Ob came in and told me she would not induce me until I got the hep lock and she stormed out of the room.
 I was furious!
 She knew the week before how I felt about this.
 I was trapped, forced to have something I refused.
 So I got the hep lock…and was induced at 10:30 am.
 Two hours later I was allowed up and walked the halls.
 I was on the fetal monitor for 15 minutes every hour.
 Nothing was happening.